matrix-org/synapse/docs/upgrade.md

     dpkg -i matrix-synapse-py3_1.3.0+stretch1_amd64.deb
     ```

-Generally Synapse database schemas are compatible across the following versions.
+Generally Synapse database schemas are compatible across multiple versions, once
-The left column is the latest Synapse version which can be rolled back to the right
+a version of Synapse is deployed you may not be able to rollback automatically.
+The following table gives the version ranges and the earliest version they can
-column.
-E.g. Synapse versions v1.13.0 through v1.44.0 can be rolled back safely to
+be rolled back to.
+E.g. Synapse versions v1.58.0 through v1.61.1 can be rolled
-v1.13.0.
+back safely to v1.57.0, but starting with v1.62.0 it is only safe to rollback to
+v1.61.0.

 <!-- REPLACE_WITH_SCHEMA_VERSIONS -->